vbotka/ansible-config-light/docs/source/guide-variables-handlers.rst

 Synopsis
 ^^^^^^^^

-The dictionary *cl_handlers* comprises handlers.
+The dictionary *cl_handlers* comprises data to create handlers.
 The structure of the dictionary depends on the template that is used to create the files with the handlers.
 For example, the structure below can be used together with the template *handlers-auto1.yml.j2*.

 Parameters
 ^^^^^^^^^^